groundhoggwp/groundhogg/README.txt

 == Description ==

-## ATTENTION MARKETERS, FREELANCERS, STORE OWNERS, PODCASTERS, AGENCIES & WORDPRESS AFICIONADOS!
+## ATTENTION MARKETERS, AGENCIES, FREELANCERS, STORE OWNERS, PODCASTERS & WORDPRESS AFICIONADOS!

-Say hello to the easiest way to Simplify, Consolidate & Automate your Sales & Marketing in WordPress.
+Want to launch your marketing strategy right now? **We can help!**

+Simplify, consolidate and automate your sales and marketing so you can save valuable time and get better results faster than ever before.

 **Marketing Automation** is one of the most effective tools that can help you build your list and generate more revenue for your business.

 With Groundhogg you can turn your static blog, e-commerce store or membership site into a personalized customer journey that will help you create more raving fans and maximize profits.

-Groundhogg is the only Marketing Automation tools for WordPress that can handle CRM, Email Marketing, SMS Marketing, and more without the need for third-party software.
-This means you can design your ideal customer journey without ever leaving your WordPress site!
+Groundhogg is the only open source Marketing Automation tool of its kind, built for power WordPress users.
+Imagine having your CRM, Email Marketing, SMS Marketing and more, all contained in your Wordpress environment!
+This allows for power users to execute real ninja moves as you design the ideal customer journey for your visitors and users.
+And you do it all without ever leaving your WordPress site!

 ### GROUNDHOGG IS PERFECT FOR: